 Domestic workers, information at entry clearance, post-entry information meeting and Article 4, ECHR

-Knowing that they were susceptible to trafficking, it used to be stated Home Office policy that an information leaflet should be given to overseas domestic workers applying for entry clearance to ensure they knew their rights in the UK.
+Knowing that they are susceptible to trafficking, it used to be stated Home Office policy that an information leaflet should be given to overseas domestic workers applying for entry clearance to ensure they knew their rights in the UK.
 The policy was announced in the House of Lords on 28 December 1990.
-This policy was incorporated into the Immigration Directorate Instructions (IDI) which stated:
+This policy was then incorporated into the Immigration Directorate Instructions (IDI) (Home Office staff guidance) which stated:

 ‘Applications for entry clearance from domestic workers are subject to a set procedure.
 They will be interviewed on their own, at least on their first application, to establish that they understand the terms and conditions of the employment and that they are willing to go to the United Kingdom.
 If their application is successful, they will be given an information leaflet explaining their rights under the United Kingdom’s criminal and employment laws – further information about the leaflets is available below.’

 For more on this policy, look at the judgment in EK referred to below.
 This policy is crucial.
-The idea is that the information should equip workers to enforce their rights after entry if they suffer abuse and exploitation, which is known to be common.
-However, research by specialist support organisation Kalayaan showed that this requirement was and remains systematically flouted.
+The idea is that the information should equip workers to enforce their rights after entry if they suffer abuse and/or unlawful exploitation, which is known to be common.
+However, research by Kalayaan showed that this requirement was and remains systematically flouted.

 The instructions above were withdrawn at some stage, and the policy no longer appears anywhere in Home Office guidance, but we understand it remains policy to provide the leaflet.
 Its absence from the policy documents makes it no less essential.